dnsimple/dnsimple-support/README.md

 ## Deployment

-To publish the site to GitHub pages, run

-    $ rake publish

-The task compiles the site, commits it to the `gh-pages` branch and pushes the commit to GitHub.

 To publish the site to S3, thus allowing HTTPS:

 First, install Java (note on OS X I had to install the full JDK to get the command line `java`).
 Next, add a .env file with following: